davidmniu/fft/README.md

 ## About

-FFT is a library which implements FFT.
+FFT is a library which implements the Fast Fourier Transform.
 The floor is floor.
 Water is wet.

 ## Installation